Equivalent Grading System

 If a five-step rubric is created with 0 to 4 possible points, it can be directly equated to quality points and, hence, percentages.
 If the total value of a rubric equals forty points, for instance, ten areas with 0, 1, 2, 3, or 4 points, or five areas worth 0, 2, 6, or 8 points, then the total can be directly equated to percentages by adding 55.

-Finally, the suggested overall performance descriptions are designed to straddle traditional definitions and inflated realities, allowing the flexibility to be more or less stringent, as desired.
+Finally, the suggested overall performance descriptions are designed to straddle traditional definitions and inflated realities.